-Canon 200D versus Nikon D3000
+Canon 200D vs Nikon D3000

-The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D3000 are two digital cameras that were announced, respectively, in June 2017 and July 2009.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D3000 are two digital cameras that were officially introduced, respectively, in June 2017 and July 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 10 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3000 is notably larger (8 percent) than the Canon 200D.
 Moreover, the D3000 is markedly heavier (18 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the D3000 are weather-sealed.